 It's okay to be wrong in love.

-Here are the 7 signs I wish I paid attention to long before that fight that told me the wedding's off:
+Here are the 7 signs I wish I paid attention to long before that fight that told me the wedding was off:

 Nothing About Our Relationship Was Organic